 - A. A Member of the Election Board shall be removed from his or her office for one or more of the following reasons: - 1.
 Willful violation of the ethical standards for Members of the Election Board as set forth under these Regulations; - 2.
 Gross misconduct or malfeasance while in office other than Impropriety; - 3.
 Conviction, while in office, of a felony under Federal, State or Tribal law, or conviction of a crime involving dishonesty or moral turpitude; or - 4.
-Inability to fulfill the duties of the office due to mental or physical disability or hardship, to the extent that he or she is incapable of exercising reasonable judgment while attending to the business of the Election Board. - B. A unanimous vote of the Election Board, excluding the Election Board Member whose removal is sought, shall be required to initiate an action for removal by the Election Board. - C. An Election Board Member who is voted for removal by the Election Board shall have ten (10) business days to respond to removal. - D. Following the Hearing, the Election Board shall issue a determination.
-A decision by the Election Board to accept a Proposed Decision that calls for the removal of an Election Board Member is final and the Election Board Member shall be removed from Office forthwith. - E. In the event of removal of an Election Board Member by the Election Board, a Special Election shall be held for purposes of filling the vacancy.
+Inability to fulfill the duties of the office due to mental or physical disability or hardship, to the extent that he or she is incapable of exercising reasonable judgment while attending the business of the Election Board. - B. A unanimous vote of the Election Board, excluding the Election Board Member whose removal is sought, shall be required to initiate an action for removal by the Election Board, and set a date for a Removal Hearing.

+- C. Once the Election Board has voted to take removal action against an Election Board Member, such Member shall have ten (10) business days prior to the removal hearing, to provide the Election Board with a written response in defense of such potential removal. - D. Following the Removal Hearing, the Election Board shall issue a determination.
+A decision by the Election Board to accept a Proposed Decision that calls for the removal of an Election Board Member is final, and the Election Board Member shall be removed from Office forthwith. - E. In the event of removal of an Election Board Member by the Election Board, a Special Election shall be held for purposes of filling the vacancy.